Trump adviser faces possible disbarment over his efforts to overturn 2020 election

-LOS ANGELES (AP) — Attorney John Eastman, a lead architect of some of former President Donald Trump’s efforts to remain in power after the 2020 election, faces possible disbarment in disciplinary proceedings that began Tuesday in Los Angeles.
+LOS ANGELES (AP) — Attorney John Eastman, the architect of a legal strategy aimed at keeping former President Donald Trump in power, concocted a baseless theory and made false claims of fraud in an attempt to overturn the 2020 election, a prosecutor said Tuesday in arguing that Eastman be disbarred.

+Eastman’s attorney countered that his client never intended to steal the election, but was considering ways to delay electoral-vote counting so states could investigate allegations of voting improprieties.
+Trump’s claims of fraud were roundly rejected by courts, including by judges the Republican appointed.

-Eastman faces 11 disciplinary charges stemming from his development of a dubious legal strategy aimed at helping Trump overturn the election by disrupting the counting of state electoral votes.
+Eastman faces 11 disciplinary charges in the State Bar Court of California stemming from his development of a dubious legal strategy aimed at having Vice President Mike Pence interfere with the certification of President Joe Biden’s victory.
+If the court finds Eastman culpable of the alleged violations it can recommend a punishment such as suspending or revoking his law license.
+The California Supreme Court makes the final decision.

+“The facts will show that the purpose of Dr. Eastman’s eventual assessment here was to delay, to delay the counting of the electoral votes so that there could be reasonable investigation undertaken by those states,” he said.

+The proceedings are expected to last at least eight days.
+The California State Bar is a regulatory agency and the only court system in the U.S. that is dedicated to attorney discipline.
+Eastman is expected to testify later Tuesday.

-The State Bar Court of California will hear testimony, including from Eastman, in a proceeding that could result in him losing his license to practice law in the state.
-Others who will testify include Greg Jacob, a former attorney for then-Vice President Mike Pence.
-Jacob had pushed back against Eastman’s plan to have Pence stop the certification of Joe Biden’s victory.
+Others who will testify in the hearing in the State Bar Court of California include Greg Jacob, a former attorney for Pence.
+Jacob had pushed back against Eastman’s plan to have Pence stop the certification of Biden’s victory.
 Pence didn’t have the power to overturn the election and has said so.

-In a memo critics have likened to instructions for staging a coup, Eastman argued that Pence could keep Trump in power by overturning the results of the election during a joint session of Congress convened to count electoral votes.

-The proceedings are expected to last at least eight days.
-If the State Bar Court finds Eastman culpable of the alleged violations it can recommend a punishment such as suspending or revoking his law license.
-The California Supreme Court makes the final decision.

 The State Bar alleges that Eastman violated California’s business and professions code by making false and misleading statements that constitute acts of “moral turpitude, dishonesty, and corruption,” and in doing so he “violated this duty in furtherance of an attempt to usurp the will of the American people and overturn election results for the highest office in the land — an egregious and unprecedented attack on our democracy.”